gchq/Gaffer/core/graph/README.md

  }
  ```

- This will check the opAuths of the User (the ones we set when we created
+ This will check the opAuths of the User (the ones set when the User
- the user) against the allowed opAuths specified in the OperationDeclarations
+ was created) against the allowed opAuths specified in the OperationDeclarations
  file that we modified.

  It will then export one element to Graph B, on localhost:8081/rest.